warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-cross-chain-app.md

 Here are the key features of this contract:

 - It'll function both as an ERC20 token and a cross-chain executable contract.
-- It'll be able receive burn instructions from other chains through the Axelar network.
+- It'll be able to receive burn instructions from other chains through the Axelar network.
 - The initial token supply will be minted to the contract itself, not to any external address.
 - Burning can only be done from the balance of the contract, not from user balances.